Junko Tabei, first woman to climb Mount Everest, dead at 77

 - Her last climb was Japan's Mt.
 Fuji

-(CNN)Junko Tabei, the first woman to climb the world's highest peak, has died at age 77, according to Japanese media reports.
+(CNN)Junko Tabei, the first woman to climb the world's highest peak, has died at age 77.

-Japanese public broadcaster NHK said she died Thursday at a hospital outside of Tokyo.
+She died on Thursday at a hospital outside of Tokyo.
 She was diagnosed with cancer four years ago, but that did not stop her from mountaineering, it said.

 Her milestones went beyond Mount Everest.

-In 1992, the Japanese climber also conquered the so-called "Seven Summits" -- becoming the first woman to scale the highest mountains on seven continents.
+In 1992, the Japanese climber conquered the so-called "Seven Summits" -- becoming the first woman to scale the highest mountains on seven continents.
 The seven summits comprise Kilimanjaro, Denali, Elbrus, Aconcagua, Carstensz Pyramid, Vinson and Everest.

-Her last climb was Japan's Mt.
-Fuji with a group of high school students in 2011, according to NHK.
+Her last climb was Japan's Mount Fuji with a group of high school students in 2011, according to Japan's state broadcaster NHK.